RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 There's not a wrong way to do it
 And the only thing she SHOULD seek out is a partner who'll not pressure her to do sex a way she doesn't like

+## chapter 16

+Brun POV
+She had only just gone outside the door to think
+She realised trouble was right, way too keen, but right She had been avoiding actually thinking about stuff since she had some kind of mental block or trauma about it She tries imagining kissing Debug
+It's fine, cause she trusts her and knows her
+She tries to imagine Trouble kissing her and with only the recent kiss attack as reference just sees them as a pet essentially still
+Not giving much time to her thoughts and wanting to check back in with Trouble they return to find them on the floor

 ##  Act 2 arcs

 De and Fel hang out, no Brun